Channel Partner GTM Strategy for B2B Technology Companies

 6. Managed Service Provider (MSP) and Outsourced IT Partnerships

 MSPs manage technology infrastructure and applications for their clients on an ongoing basis.
-If your product fits within the managed services model, MSPs can become high-volume, recurring partners who deploy your product across their entire client base.
+If your product fits the managed services model, MSPs can become high-volume, recurring partners who deploy your product across their entire client base.

 Building a Partner Programme from Scratch

 A partner programme is the structure, rules, incentives, and resources that govern your relationship with channel partners.
 Building one well requires more strategic thinking than most companies expect.
-Here's the process.

 Step 1: Define Your Channel Strategy Before Recruiting Partners